-(43) r.
-General landscaping plans, including existing vegetation to be preserved and general location of landscape buffers, including general type of landscaping proposed (e.g., evergreen tree, shade tree, flowering tree, evergreen shrub or hedge, flowering shrub, ground cover, existing vegetation to remain, use of pollinator friendly species) and general location of landscaping (buffers, street trees, parking lot islands, foundation plantings).
-Details such as the type of native species proposed, number, size, and exact location of such landscaping may be deferred to the subsequent Site Plan review;

-(44) s.
-Proposed project phasing of components, including phasing of public improvements and provisions to address construction traffic.

-(45) t.
-Any request for a density bonus with the proposed density bonus units identified.

-(46) u.
-A statement as to the percentage, type, number of bedrooms (as per 260-92.6 (A) (3) (a) (1)) and the location of the proposed affordable units below affordable standard based on 30% of the renter/purchaser's eligibility percentage of AMI-market rate, affordable unit(s) included.

-(47) v.
-The application shall be accompanied by a full environmental assessment form (FEAF), or a draft environmental impact statement as required by Title 6 of the New York Code of Rules and Regulations(NYCRR) (SEQRA).
+- r.
+General landscaping plans, including existing vegetation to be preserved and general location of landscape buffers, including general type of landscaping proposed (e.g., evergreen tree, shade tree, flowering tree, evergreen shrub or hedge, flowering shrub, ground cover, existing vegetation to remain) and general location of landscaping (buffers, street trees, parking lot islands, foundation plantings).
+Details such as the type of native species proposed, number, size, and exact location of such landscaping may be deferred to the subsequent Site Plan review; - s.
+Proposed project phasing of components, including phasing of public improvements and provisions to address construction traffic. - t.
+Any request for a density bonus with the proposed density bonus units identified. - u.
+A statement as to the percentage, type, number of bedrooms and the location of the below-market rate, affordable unit(s) included. - v.
+The application shall be accompanied by a full environmental assessment form (FEAF), or a draft environmental impact statement as required by Title 6 of the New York Code of Rules and RegulationsCRR(NYCRR) (SEQRA). - w.

-(48) w.
 Any fee as may be established by the Town of Woodstock Town Board.

-(49) (2) The Town Board may also require a fiscal impact analysis to project the fiscal effects of the proposed development on the Town of Woodstock budget and shall require a traffic impact analysis to project traffic volumes and conditions, and a visual impact assessment to evaluate consistency with the community's aesthetic and scenic character.
+(23) The Town Board may also require a fiscal impact analysis to project the fiscal effects of the proposed development on the Town of Woodstock budget, and shall require a traffic impact analysis to project traffic volumes and conditions, and a visual impact assessment to evaluate consistency with the community's aesthetic and scenic character.

-(50) (3) The applicant shall certify that they understand and accepts that the Town Board, in its sole discretion, may reject the application at any time during the review process for any and no reason, and that in such event, any used fees towards consultant services will not be refunded, and they willingly and voluntarily make the application and incurs any expenses thereof with full knowledge of this Town Board prerogative.
+(3)4 The applicant shall certify that theyhe/she understands and accepts that the Town Board, in its sole discretion, may reject the application at any time during the review process for any and no reason, and that in such event, any used fees towards consultant services will not be refunded,- and theyhe/she willingly and voluntarily makes the application and incurs any expenses thereof with full knowledge of this Town Board prerogative.

-(51) (4) Planning Board Referral.
+(45) Planning Board ReferralOpinion.
 If the Town Board agrees to proceed with the FRD review process, the Town Board shall refer the FRD petition and all accompanying application information to the Planning Board for written advisory report and recommendation.
 The Planning Board may request such additional documentation and information from the Applicant as it deems necessary to prepare its report and recommendation to the Town Board.
 The report and recommendation of the Planning Board shall include a recommendation as to whether the FRD application should be granted, denied or granted with conditions.
 The Planning Board shall make its report to the Town Board within sixty two (62) days of receipt of the FRD referral application.
-This timeframe may be extended upon request and mutual consent among the Planning Board,

-Town Board and applicant.
+This timeframe may be extended upon request and mutual consent among the Planning Board, Town Board and applicant.

-~~(52)~~ (5) SEQRA.
+(5) SEQRA.
 If the Town Board agrees to proceed with the FRD review process, the Town Board shall comply with the provisions of the State Environmental Quality Review Act (SEQRA) under Article 8 of the Environmental Conservation Law and its implementing regulations and TWEQR (Chapter 65) after the Town Board receives the advisory opinion from the Planning Board.
 The FRD application shall not be deemed complete until such time as the Town Board issues a negative SEQRA determination or a Draft Environmental Impact Statement is accepted as complete for purposes of commencing public review.
 Any petition for an FRD shall be designated a Type 1 action, requiring the submission of the Full Environmental Assessment Form.